Benjamin-Chong/Python-AI-Agent/backend/knowledge_base/operators.md

 - <= (less than or equal to)

 ### Logical Operators
-- and: both statements need to be true to return true
+- And: both statements need to be true to return true
-- or: only one statement needs to be true to return true
+- Or: only one statement needs to be true to return true
-- not: returns the opposite of the result
+- Not: returns the opposite of the result